shreeshatp83/Morse-Code/README.md

 The Morse Code Generator project successfully converts text input into Morse code signals using the **LPC2148 microcontroller**, keypad, LCD, and LED/buzzer.
 The system accurately displays the input text and corresponding Morse code on the LCD while generating the appropriate signals. 🔊

 ## **Conclusion** 🏁
 The Morse Code Generator project demonstrates the integration of various hardware components and software algorithms to create a functional embedded system.
-It showcases the capabilities of the **LPC2148 microcontroller** and the effectiveness of using **Prote
+It showcases the capabilities of the **LPC2148 microcontroller** and the effectiveness of using **Proteus** for circuit design and simulation, along with Keil uVision 4 for firmware development and testing. 🤖🔬